JuliaDataScience/JuliaDataScience/contents/join.md

 ```

 Note that only "Sally" and "Hank" are in both datasets.
-The name _inner_ join makes sense if you know that, in mathematics, the _set intersection_ is defined by "all elements in $A$, that are also in $B$, or all elements in $B$ that are also in $A$".
+The name _inner_ join makes sense since, in mathematics, the _set intersection_ is defined by "all elements in $A$, that are also in $B$, or all elements in $B$ that are also in $A$".

 Maybe, you're now thinking "aha, if we have an _inner_, then we probably also have an _outer_".
-That thinking would then be correct.
+Yes, you've guessed right!
 The `outerjoin` is much less strict than the `innerjoin` and just takes any row it can find which contains a name:

 ```jl